-The accompanying unaudited consolidated financial statements as of and for the three month period ended June 30, 2005, include the accounts of Eagle Materials Inc. and its majority owned subsidiaries ("EXP" the "Company" or "we") and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited consolidated financial statements as of and for the three and six month periods ended September 30, 2005, include the accounts of Eagle Materials Inc. and its wholly owned subsidiaries ("EXP" the "Company" or "we") and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
 These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on June 10, 2005.